lhartley870/battleship-wars/TESTING.md

 ### Manual Testing in the Local Terminal

-As well as all of the points tested in the Code Institute Heroku terminal mentioned above, the backend logic was checked using print statements throughout the code at all stages in the local terminal as the application was being built.
-When the game was complete, the following points in particular were checked to ensure the correct running of the game.
+As well as all of the points tested in the Code Institute Heroku terminal mentioned above, the backend logic was checked in the local terminal using print statements throughout the code at all stages in the development of the application.
+When the game was complete, the following points in particular were checked to ensure the correct running of the game:

 26. The player's ship coordinates were printed at the start of a new game and were checked against the green 'S' symbols printed on the player's board to make sure that they matched up.
 All was as expected.
 27. The computer's ship coordinates were also printed at the start of a new game and were checked against the red '*' symbols printed on the computer's board when the developer entered those coordinates to make sure they matched up.
 All was as expected.